SergioNavadijo/entrena_strength/content/page/contact.md

 | Find out if you like it      | Improve your core strength | Reduce injury risk |
 | Get to know the basic strength exercises| 100% individualized training   | Long-term progress that will give you the best results |

 * All prices are for personal training one on one.
-For small group training, please send me an e-mail.
 * The payment must be made in advance as a salary from your sports club.
-* You get all your money back if you aren’t happy with the results.
 * All trainings last 60 minutes and are done in Attitude Sports, Martinkyläntie 53, Vantaa.

+**All your money back if you aren’t happy with the results.**

 Contact me at <sergionavadijo@gmail.com>